 An investment in the ETFs involves risk, including the possible loss of principal.
 The ETFs are nondiversified and include risks associated with concentration that results from the Funds’ investments in a particular industry or sector which can increase volatility.
 The use of derivatives such as futures contracts, forward contracts, options and swaps are subject to market risks that may cause their price to fluctuate over time.
 The funds do not attempt to, and should not be expected to, provide returns which are a multiple of the return of the Index for periods other than a single day.
 For other risks including leverage, correlation, compounding, market volatility and specific risks regarding each sector, please read the prospectus.
 Distributor for Direxion Shares: Foreside Fund Services, LLC.

 Edward (Ed) Egilinsky is managing director, head of sales and distribution, and head of alternative investments at Direxion.
 He focuses on global product implementation, promotes ETF education and strategy, and manages the Direxion ETF sales team.
-As head of alternative investments, Mr. Egilinsky drives the firm’s product development initiatives and internal and external product messaging, as well as to provide support for product delivery.
-He also oversees the firm’s national accounts efforts.
+As head of alternative investments, Mr. Egilinsky drives the firm’s product development initiatives, messaging, and support of product delivery.
 Mr. Egilinsky previously worked in leadership roles at Price Asset Management and Rydex Investments.